Skip to Main Content

 Putting up some collateral for your business line of credit can make it easier to get approved.
 This makes them more accessible to business owners with poor credit, startups and other business owners that may not qualify for an unsecured line of credit.
 Securing the line of credit with collateral can also lead to more favorable terms, like a lower interest rate, increased loan limit or better repayment terms.

-Securing a loan also means exposing the asset you use as collateral to the risk of seizure if you default on the line of credit.
+Yet securing a loan also means exposing the asset to the risk of seizure if you default on the line of credit.
 So, business owners should think carefully about what they use to secure their business line of credit.
 The collateral you could use for this type of credit line includes:

 • Commercial or personal real estate